anlutro/russell/readme.md

 ## Usage

 `russell setup` will set up a directory structure for blogging with Russell in the current working directory.
 This will create the 'assets', 'backups', 'pages', 'posts', 'templates' directories, and create the required templates.

-### Templating

-Jinja2 is used as a templating engine, and all its features are present.

-`root_url` has been added as a global variable, which you can use for generating urls in your template.

-You may create your own layout.html template and then extend that via `{% extends 'layout.html' %}`.

-The home.html and archive.html templates have the `posts` variable available, post.html has the `post` variable and page.html has the `page` variable. `posts` is an array of Entry objects, the others are a single instance of an Entry.

-An Entry object has the following properties: title, body, excerpt, slug and pubdate (datetime.datetime).

 ### Creating pages/posts